 Must be able to complete all age 7 requirements, Side Leaps, Knees to ceiling, Toes pointed

-Chest lifted, Working towards Triple Pirouehette, 2 to 3 turns in 2nd followed by a Pirouehette
+Chest lifted, Working towards Triple Pirouette, 2 to 3 turns in 2nd followed by a Pirouette

 Junior Company dancers are generally between the ages of 9 to 12.
 Junior level dancers are required to take Junior Jazz, Ballet and another ballet class at instructor recommended level (generally Ballet 3).
 Intermediate Leaps/Turns are recommended.
 Junior Company members compete in approximately 4 to 8 group dances.
 A Junior Company member who cannot yet compete, but shows potential to master skills, may/may not be accepted into Company.
 Dancers who have not yet mastered the requirements will be expected to attend 2 rehearsals per week with their small group dances in order to master technical skills and choreography.